18F/handbook/_pages/policies/employee-resources-policies/promotions.md

 ### Process

 1. Supervisor reviews the higher position description (PD) and provides a justification for the promotion showing how the employee is performing at the higher level
    a.
-The justification can be anywhere from 2-5 paragraphs and the content should align with the position description ([18F current list of PDs](https://docs.google.com/spreadsheets/d/1VfngE9xfmBnSmMwoyVp7VhHk1n2mr1AF3KzK12Tlb5o/edit#gid=0))
+The justification can be anywhere from 2-5 paragraphs and the content should align with the position description ([PD Reference](https://docs.google.com/spreadsheets/d/1VfngE9xfmBnSmMwoyVp7VhHk1n2mr1AF3KzK12Tlb5o/edit#gid=0))
    b.
 [Sample justifications](https://docs.google.com/document/d/1H15tYABQzr79lnQPFIKN9jj7iGXjmQ1_mkvHh30_3q4/edit)
 2. Employee updates their resume to include their work at 18F
    a.
 Again, the content should align with the PD